IoTPlay/docker-iotplay-standards/READ-ansible1.md

 - Generate a key: `ssh-keygen`
 - Copy the key to the target host: `ssh-copy-id target-host`,
-  - or, if the ports of ssh were already changed:, `ssh-copy-id -p2279 rouxmedia@rouxmedia -f`
+  - or, if the ports of ssh were already changed:, `ssh-copy-id -p2279 uid@hostname -f`
   - This you do at `sudo nano /etc/ssh/ssh_config`
 - Then install the latest version of ansible from git
 - Check the ansible version: `ansible --version`